AnyFetch/developers.anyfetch.com/guides/concepts/projection.md

 Every document-type defines three projectors:

-* A projector for `title`, used to display the document in one line;
+* A projector for `title`, used to display the document in one line (note this is always a subset from the `snippet` and `full` projection: with any type of projected data, you can find the `title` projection);
 * A projector for `snippet`, used after a query to render small results;
 * A projector to display the document in `full`.
 Note that this *does not* contain all metadata, since most of them are not relevant to the end user.